-As of March 31, 2014, we have primarily invested our excess cash in debt instruments of the U.S. Treasury, financial institutions, corporations, and U.S. government agencies with strong credit ratings and an investment grade rating at or above A-1, P-1 or F-1 by Moody's, Standard & Poor's (S&P) or Fitch, respectively.
+As of June 30, 2014, we have invested our excess cash primarily in debt instruments of the U.S. Treasury, financial institutions, corporations, and U.S. government agencies with strong credit ratings and an investment grade rating at or above A-1, P-1 or F-1 by Moody's, Standard & Poor's (S&P) or Fitch, respectively.
 We have established guidelines relative to diversification and maturities that maintain safety and liquidity.
 We periodically review and modify these guidelines to maximize trends in yields and interest rates without compromising safety and liquidity.

-The following table summarizes the contract maturity of the available-for-sale securities we held as of March 31, 2014:
+The following table summarizes the contract maturity of the available-for-sale securities we held as of June 30, 2014:

-One year or less 48%
+One year or less 53%

-After one year but within two years 35%
+After one year but within two years 36%

-After two years but within three years 17%
+After two years but within three years

 Total 100%

-As illustrated above, we primarily invest our excess cash in short-term instruments with 83 percent of our available-for-sale securities having a maturity of less than two years.
+As illustrated above, we primarily invest our excess cash in short-term instruments with 89 percent of our available-for-sale securities having a maturity of less than two years.

 All of our available-for-sale securities are available to us for use in our current operations.
 As a result, we categorize all of these securities as current assets even though the stated maturity of some individual securities may be one year or more beyond the balance sheet date.

-At March 31, 2014, we had an ownership interest of less than 20 percent in each of two private companies and four public companies with which we conduct business.
+At June 30, 2014, we had an ownership interest of less than 20 percent in each of two private companies and four public companies with which we conduct business.
 The privately-held companies are Santaris Pharma A/S (formerly Pantheco A/S) and Atlantic Pharmaceuticals Limited.
 The publicly-traded companies are Antisense Therapeutics Limited, Achaogen Inc., iCo Therapeutics Inc., and Regulus.
 We account for equity investments in the privately-held companies under the cost method of accounting and we account for equity investments in the publicly-traded companies at fair value.
 We record unrealized gains and losses as a separate component of comprehensive income (loss) and include net realized gains and losses in gain (loss) on investments.
-During the first quarter of 2014, we recognized a \$397,000 net gain on investments primarily consisting of the \$341,000 gain we realized when we sold a portion of the stock we hold in iCo Therapeutics Inc. In the first quarter of 2013, we sold all of the common stock of Sarepta Therapeutics, Inc. that we owned resulting in a realized gain of \$1.1 million.